fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

 Linear increment to load multiplier every 10 seconds while the system is not in the overloaded state, up until the `max_load_multiplier` is reached.
-Deprecated: v3.0.0.
-Use "gradient*controller" inside the \_AIMD Throttling Strategy* instead.

 </dd>
 <dt>max_load_multiplier</dt>